KrystilizeNevaDies/BankAPI/README.md

 Balance = 10 - 5

 PlayersNewBalance = BankGetPlayerBalance(aPlayersUUID, bPlayersUUID, Balance)
--- Transfers a specific amount from aPlayer to bPlayer, this is safer then using plugin logic due to transactions
+-- Transfers a specific amount from aPlayer to bPlayer, this is safer then using plugin logic due to SQLite transactions
 ```